ninewise/dissertation/umgap/paper.md

-Upon each UniProt release, the Unipept team builds and publishes new indexes from tryptic peptides and 9-mers extracted from all UniProt proteins in the knowledgebase (available online).
-Each of these peptides is associated with the LCA\* consensus taxon computed from the set of taxonomic annotations on all Uniprot proteins that exactly match the peptide [@mesuere2012].
+Upon each UniProt release, the Unipept team builds and publishes new indexes from tryptic peptides and 9-mers extracted from all UniProt proteins in the Knowledgebase (available online).
+Each of these peptides is associated with the LCA\* consensus taxon computed from the set of taxonomic annotations on all UniProt proteins that exactly match the peptide [@mesuere2012].
 LCA\* is the most specific taxon that does not contradict any taxon in the set, i.e., all taxa in the set must either be descendants or ancestors of the LCA\* in the NCBI Taxonomy